"it was a pleasure talking to you - u seem like a really nice guy that has been shit on one too many times" -my friend's wife

 I'm an introvert (INTJ) and an Aspie.
 Ethnically, I'm Jewish, but as the great (and still alive!)
 Tom Lehrer said, my Judaism has more to do with the delicatessen than the synagogue.
 I've been an atheist since 16.

 I think silliness and playfulness are underrated, and "maturity" is usually mis-defined.
-If you think "work hard, play hard" is a good non-trite philosophy, I'm not your guy.
-I'm closer to "play fun, sleep hard."
+"Work hard, play hard" is trite and profoundly misguided.

 Honesty is important to me, and I have little tolerance for hypocrisy.
 I tend to be a rational/analytical thinker--I have a need for things to make sense.
 So I ask a lot of questions, and I *love* good, long conversations.